 1. Curing Pills (sometimes known as Culing Pills)

 This is a well known Chinese patent remedy specifically prescribed to settle an upset stomach.
 I always have some on hand and find that it works miraculously quickly if, I’m ever feeling queasy for any reason, not just due to a hangover.
 The pills contain aromatic herbs that penetrate damp and grease, so it’s particularly good if you wake up with a greasy tongue coat and nasty taste in your mouth.

 Ginger is both a food and medicine in China and a cup of ginger tea with plenty of honey will steady your stomach the morning after a heavy night.
 Cut 10 slices of fresh ginger and put them in a pan with 4 cups of water.
 Boil this mixture for 10 minutes to make tea.
 Strain the tea and add the juice of 1 orange, the juice 1/2 a lemon, and 1/2 cup honey.
 Sip on this to ease nausea and balance blood sugar.
 The honey is an important addition and works better than sugar.
 Honey contains fructose, which slows the metabolism of alcohol.
 Plain sugar, however, contains sucrose, which isn’t absorbed as quickly and so doesn’t work as well.3.

 Most of the symptoms of a hangover are caused by alcohol’s dehydrating effects.
 So replacing fluids will make you feel a lot better.
 Water is best used preventatively so, if you can remember, down a large glass or two of water before falling asleep and you’ll wake up feeling at least a bit better.

-Dehydration affects your electrolyte balance, so eating a potassium rich food such as a banana will restore some balance and help you feel better.
-Other potassium-rich foods such as kiwi fruit or gatorade work as well.
+Dehydration affects your electrolyte balance, so eating a potassium-rich food such as a banana will restore some balance and help you feel better.
+Other potassium-rich foods such as kiwi fruit.